-- Employee Refers to all paid staff and volunteers working on behalf of the Trust. - Health & Safety Director The Trustee with formal responsibility to oversee H&S matters on behalf of the Board of Trustees. - Health and Safety Officer The senior Officer with day to day responsibility for ensuring the Trust complies with its policies and procedures. - Health and safety Coordinator The Officer who coordinates much of the H&S delivery and supports and assists the H&S Officer to manage H&S on a day to day basis. - The Organisation/Trust Is the Hampshire & Isle of Wight Wildlife Trust and all of its wholly owned subsidiaries. - Contractors Are companies or individuals delivering services for the Trust but not directly employed by the Trust.
+- Employee Refers to all paid staff and volunteers working on behalf of the Trust. - Health & Safety Trustee The Trustee with formal responsibility to oversee H&S matters on behalf of the Board of Trustees. - Health & Safety Director The Executive member of senior staff with oversight of H&S and line management of the Health & Safety Officer. - Health & Safety Officer The Senior Officer with day-to-day responsibility for ensuring the Trust complies with its policies and procedures. - The Organisation/Trust Is the Hampshire & Isle of Wight Wildlife Trust and all of its wholly owned subsidiaries. - Contractors Are companies or individuals delivering services for the Trust but not directly employed by the Trust.